lsst-sitcom/sitcomtn-037/index.rst

 Over this timescale, a full SFP pipeline needs to be run (`FAFF-REQ-0052`_).
 This must include the additional values that are calculated in the Rapid Analysis Framework, which will need to be added to the SFP pipeline.
 Re-calculation of these values enables a more detailed and higher-confidence data quality evaluation to be performed, including correlation with telemetry, environmental conditions, and previous conditions and/or observations.
-It also allows the teams to begin determining which subsets of data should be used to construct coadds/templates, begin SV analyses, and ultimately maximize the number of human brain cycles looking at the data.
+It also allows the teams to begin determining which subsets of data should be used to construct coadds/templates, begin science verification analyses, and ultimately maximize the number of human brain cycles looking at the data.
 It is fully expected that this dataset will be superseded by a subsequent DRP campaign to enforce that all the data is processed in a homogeneous way with best performing configuration of the science pipelines.

 It is not required that the full SFP processing be done in Chile, in fact, it is *preferable* to perform this processing at the USDF as many of the science verification tasks are planned to be performed there as well.
-It also ensures that a minimum number of users are connecting to Chile to perform their analysis.
+It also ensures that a minimum number of users are connecting to Chile to perform their analyses.
-This is especially important if connections would be required to the summit instance.
+This is especially important if connections are required to the summit instance.

 Lastly, the results of this analysis do not need to be forwarded back to the summit control system.

 Potential Paths for Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Rapid Analysis framework relies heavily on SFP, and therefore is a compatible payload with both the DRP and the Alert Production Pipelines.
+The Rapid Analysis payload relies heavily on SFP, and therefore is a compatible payload with both the DRP and the Alert Production Pipelines.
 The ultimate implementation decisions are outside the FAFF scope, however, because of the speed requirements, which will necessitate the pre-loading of expected image properties into memory (e.g. catalogues), it is expected that the path of least resistance would be to work with the Alert Production team in the development of Rapid Analysis.

 Another aspect which may impact implementation is that Rapid Analysis only needs to run once per frame.